Summer (Wharton novel)

 Summer is a novel by Edith Wharton, which was published in 1917 by Charles Scribner's Sons.
-While most novels by Edith Wharton dealt with New York's upper-class society, this is one of two novels by Wharton that were set in New England.
+While most novels by Edith Wharton dealt with New York's upper-class society, this is one of two novels by Wharton with rural settings.
 Its themes include social class, the role of women in society, destructive relationships, sexual awakening and the desire of its protagonist, named Charity Royall.
-The novel was rather controversial for its time and is one of the less famous among her novels because of its subject matter.
+The novel was controversial at the time of its publication and is one of the less famous among her novels because of its subject matter.